stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

-I remember there was-- I'm just going be nicking things from the Bill Bryson book now, but there was a thing where there was a physicist and he said very unkindly--might've been Bertrand Russel, somebody fancy like that--and he said that "physics is science, everything else is stamp-collecting", and just dropped the mic and walked away.
+I remember there was-- I'm just going be nicking things from the Bill Bryson book now, but there was a thing where there was a physicist and he said very unkindly--might've been Bertrand Russel, somebody fancy like that<a id="footnote-4-ref" href="#footnote-4"><sup>[4]</sup></a>--and he said that "physics is science, everything else is stamp-collecting", and just dropped the mic and walked away.
 It-- ah!

 #### BEN